giacomotre/giacomotre/README.md

 # About me 👋

 - 🔭 I’m currently working on my thesis applying a *BERT* model to predict polarization inside the US Congress
-- 🌱 I’m currently learning how to develop machine laerning solution for real life problem
+- 🌱 I’m currently learning how to develop machine learning solution to tackle real life problem